 It is the Applicant's position that Village Code Section 186-5A(3)(c) does not apply to the Proposed Action because the Project Site is located within a tidal floodplain, not a riverine floodway.
 However, the Village Building Inspector, who is responsible for implementing the Zoning Code, has verbally indicated to the Planning Board that Section 186-5A(3)(c) applies to all floodplains and does not distinguish between floodplains or floodways, nor does it distinguish between riverine and tidal floodplains.
 Nonetheless, the Applicant believes the Proposed Action is in compliance with Code Section 186-5A(3)(c) as demonstrated by the hydraulic modeling included in Appendix J of the DEIS which shows no significant change in water surface elevations as a result of the project.
 The Applicant argues that it therefore can be concluded that the cut and fill associated with the Proposed Action would maintain the hydraulic equivalency between the existing and proposed conditions.
-However, because the Village Building Inspector has determined that the project is not in compliance with Section 186A(3)(c), the Applicant wouldwill seek a variance from the Planning Board based on the criteria of Section 186-6B(1), (4), (5) and (6) as detailed below in Response G9.
+However, because the Village Building Inspector has determined that the project is not in compliance with Section 186-68(1), (4), (5) and (6) as detailed below in Response G.9.
 See Response G.9 for a list of the criteria and an analysis of the Project's Compliance with said criteria.